 And it claims to be trying to turn out more such people while using a model that crushes the early shoots of such individualism in their infancy.

-I’m a secondary-school humanities teacher in south-east England.
-I’ve been doing it for nearly thirty years, and I think I have learned a bit in that time.
-I’m principally a geographer, but have also extensively taught Critical Thinking and European Studies.
-I’ve also dabbled with French, General Studies, careers education, Business Studies, History and R.E.
+I was a secondary-school humanities teacher in south-east England for nearly thirty years, and I think I learned a bit in that time.
+I’m principally a geographer, but also extensively taught Critical Thinking and European Studies.
+I also dabbled with French, General Studies, careers education, Business Studies, History and R.E.

-I have used my years as I believe all teachers should – in evolving a technique that is bespoke to the individual concerned.
-In doing so, I have sometimes found solutions in unexpected places, which I feel deserve wider consideration.
+I used my years as I believe all teachers should – in evolving a technique that is bespoke to the individual concerned.
+In doing so, I sometimes found solutions in unexpected places, which I feel deserve wider consideration.
 I will be discussing them here.
+My second book (and first on education): The Great Exception – why teaching is a profession like no other – is due out in early 2018.

 I am not an educational theorist – I’m more interested in what works for real people in real classrooms, having real, hopefully balanced wider lives.
 I believe that teaching is a unique, humanistic activity that can learn best by looking outward to wider human experience, not inward to the ever more incestuous world of the research wonk or management quack.

-The aim is not to be unconstructively critical, but to offer lesser-known ideas and thoughts, sometimes from beyond the education world, that may be of use to teachers wishing to develop more holistic practices.
+The aim is not to be unconstructively critical, but nonetheless to comment on the madness that British state education has become, and to offer lesser-known ideas and thoughts, sometimes from beyond the education world, that may be of use to teachers wishing to develop more holistic practices.

 My blog is called ‘Teaching – Personally’ in reference to both my own desire for reasonable professional autonomy – and the only way to educate people effectively.